 This is what explains the paradox of cryonics, the strange way that it appears at the same time so rational and so outlandish.
 Its adherents can argue very reasonably because their premises of technological progress and increasing prosperity are those on which our whole society is based.
 Yet when we extrapolate from these premises as the cryonicists do, they are revealed for what they are: articles of faith — expressions of hope, not logic.
 The answer to the question of whether cryonics is reasonable or fantastical is therefore: both.

 Meanwhile, grandpa Morstøl still waits in his steel tomb, though not entirely alone.
 Bauge’s mother long ago returned to Oslo, leaving the monthly job of topping up the dry ice to a contractor, now known locally as ‘the Iceman’.
 And in 2001 the town of Nederland fully embraced its unique part in the history of cryonics, launching an annual festival: the Frozen Dead Guy Days.
 It continues to flourish, now in its eleventh year; a kind of Halloween Mardi Gras in which Grandpa Morstøl-lookalike competitions vie for attention with cryonics workshops and a hearse parade.

 But the biggest draw is the sightseeing trip to Bauge’s bunker and his — now somewhat revamped — cryopreservation shed, where Morstøl awaits his resurrection.
 The people of Nederland seem to revel in the contradiction frozen in their midst.
 They mock cryonics while marking it, and honour Bauge and his grandpa both as heroes and as fools.
-They make a carnival of mortality, celebrating the paradox that our belief that we can thwart death is both entirely reasonable and entirely ridiculous.Make a donation
+They make a carnival of mortality, celebrating the paradox that our belief that we can thwart death is both entirely reasonable and entirely ridiculous.Support Aeon: make a one-off donation